svmiller/peacesciencer/README.md

 generating dyad-year data and saving to an object, adding to it piece by piece).

-All told, the process will look something like this.
+Here’s what this will look like in operation.
 Assume you want to create some data for something analogous to a “dangerous dyads” design for all non-directed dyad-years.
 Here’s how you’d do it in `{peacesciencer}`, which is going to be lifted from the source R scripts for the user’s guide.
 The first part of this code chunk will lean on core `{peacesciencer}` functionality whereas the other stuff is some post-processing and, as a bonus, some modeling.

 ``` r